 Think you don’t need a budget?
 Think again.
-I’m often asked, Why is budgeting so important?
-Today, I’m going to give you 10 reasons why budgeting is vital to your financial and mental health.
+I’m often asked, What’s so important about budgeting?
+Does it really matter?
+Today, I’m going to give you 10 reasons why budgeting is important to your financial and mental well-being.

 But first, a little backstory: